 Recovery: If the percutaneous method is used the patient will usually go home the same day.
 If a laparoscopic procedure is selected then the patient often goes home the following day.
 An open surgical procedure requires that an incision be made in the abdomen, general anesthesia is used, and the recovery time will be longer.

 Internal Radiation Therapy:

-Recovery: The entire procedure takes about 90 minutes.
-You will be sleepy during the procedure, but able to communicate with your doctor and the team.
+The treatment normally takes about 60 to 90 minutes.
+Patients will be sleepy during the procedure but able to communicate with the doctor and the team.
 Most patients return home four to six hours following treatment.